 - “FTP Server address”: In general, it’s in this form, “ftp.yourdomain.com”, but you can use your server IP address if you have issues with your FTP login.

 - “Your FTP username”: Just use your cPanel username, it’s the same in most cases, if you have your own custom username, use it.

-- “Your FTP Password”, as the username, it’s the same password as your cPanel password.
+- “Your FTP Password”, like the username, it’s the same password as your cPanel password.

-If you’ve trouble with your logins, check the welcome email that you’ve received during the sign-up process with your hosting provider, it contains all the details.
-Or, simply, login to cPanel and click on “FTP account” and you will see them.
+If you have trouble with login in, check the welcome email that you’ve received during the sign-up process with your hosting provider, it contains all the details.
+Or, simply, log in to cPanel and click on “FTP account” and you will see them.

 If you have the default FTP account, then, focus on the one with a “person’s icon” and click “Configure FTP Client” next to it.
 Anyway, use the cPanel login details and the below FTP structure example, it will work for the majority of cases.